NWS icon

 10 years

-About: News Corporation is a diversified media conglomerate with significant presence in the us, the UK, and Australia.
+About: News Corporation is a diversified media conglomerate with significant presence in the US, the UK, and Australia.
 Key mastheads include The Wall Street Journal, Barron's, New York Post, The Times, The Sun, The Australian, Herald Sun, and The Daily Telegraph.
 Its 61%-owned REA Group is the dominant property listings business in Australia.
-In addition, it owns Harper Collins, one of the largest book publishers in the world, and has a sizable us digital property advertising business, Move.
-An agreement has been reached to sell Foxtel, the Australian pay-TV and streaming provider in which News Corp has a 65% shareholding.
-The sale to global sports streaming platform, DAZN, is struck at more than 7 times Foxtel's fiscal 2024 EBITDA, equating to enterprise value of AUD 3.4.
+In addition, it owns Harper Collins, one of the largest book publishers in the world, and has a sizable US digital property advertising business, Move.
+The 65% interest in Foxtel, the Australian pay-TV and streaming provider, was sold in April 2025.
+The sale to global sports streaming platform, DAZN, was struck at more than 7 times Foxtel's EBITDA.

 Employees: 23,900